CTAN Comprehensive TeX Archive Network

 The latest stable version is available on https://ctan.org/pkg/babel.

-Apart from the manual, you can find information on some aspects of babel at:
+Apart from the manual, you can find information and examples in:

 https://latex3.github.io/babel/